Classic Television and Movies Are Having a Comeback

 The current emerging Renaissance of artistry and Reformation of content will continue with socially responsible consumer online voices and votes.

 Editor’s note: Written by Diane Howard, Ph.D.
 (Performance Studies), dianehoward.com, for Austin Movie ExaminerDo you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!